 One popular movie portrayal of a (fictional) descendant of his is in the movie Kill Bill.
 Here, the Bride needs a weapon powerful enough to kill Bill, so she goes to Hattori Hanzō (revealed in supplementary material to be the 14th in that line) who is widely known as the best swordsmith in the world.
 Though he had taken a blood oath not to make any more weapons of destruction and had kept it for 29 years, he decided to break it when he learned the sword would be destined to kill Bill.
 The resulting masterwork he considered to be the finest and sharpest sword of his career.

-Here are replicas of the swords made by Hattori Hanzō from the Kill Bill movie series:
+See the replicas of the swords made by Hattori Hanzō from the Kill Bill movie series here.

 Many tales ascribe to Hanzō powers of teleportation, precognition, and psychokinesis.